Wednesday, February 11, 2026

 However, recently, they have found more popular use in scalp treatment.

 For scalp treatment, it is generally combined with some other type of oil such as olive oil using the cold extraction process.
 This process ensures that the nutrients in the oil are distributed evenly over the scalp.
-The other variant of the Burdock oil is the burdock seed oil and has a relatively lower percentage of essential fatty acids.

 How is it obtained?